 Choose whether or not to be a reservist or active duty

-Edited by Ephraim, Graeme, Anonymous, estrella sacragon and 3 others
+Edited by Ephraim, Graeme, estrella sacragon, Maria Sharon Ubando and 2 others

 To be a Reservist or Active Duty: Aspects to Consider when Selecting Defense Roles